Samaritans: Ottoman rule

-The majority of Samaritan families in the 19th century lived in Harat el-Somra, a crowded neighborhood in Nablus' southwest.
+The majority of Samaritan families in the 19th century lived in Harat el-Sumara, a crowded neighborhood in Nablus' southwest.
 During this time, the modest Samaritan synagogue, "el-Kanis", served as the center of the community's cultural, religious, and social life.
 Some Samaritans worked as clerks for the municipal authorities, while others worked in local small business and crafts in Nablus and its vicinity.
 Some were forced to collect alms from the growing numbers of tourists and other visitors.
 To keep their households and organizations functioning, the Samaritan community sometimes even turned to selling ancient manuscripts.

+Although the community sold ancient manuscripts to sustain itself, growing demand among scholars and tourists also stimulated the production of new copies and versions of Samaritan works.
+Later continuations of the Tolidah describe the rebuilding of the Nablus synagogue and emphasize the role of wealthy lay families, who financed its furnishings, Torah scrolls and charitable activities.
+They also record the opening of a modern Samaritan school, where Arabic, modern Hebrew, English, arithmetic and writing were taught alongside traditional religious instruction.

 During the 1840s, the ulama of Nablus began asserting that the Samaritans may not be considered "People of the Book" and therefore have the same status as pagans and must convert to Islam or be executed.
 As a result, locals attempted to force the conversion of two children of a Samaritan widow who had a Muslim lover in 1841.
 Her young daughter died from fear, but her 14-year-old boy converted to Islam.
 Another Samaritan was later coerced into converting to Islam.
 Appealing to the King of France did not help.
 The Samaritan people were eventually helped by the Jewish Hakham Bashi Chaim Abraham Gagin, who decreed that the Samaritans are "a branch of the children of Israel, who acknowledge the truth of the Torah," and as such should be protected as a "People of the Book".
 As a result, the ulama ceased their preaching against Samaritans.
 The Samaritans also paid bribes to the Arab Muslims, totaling approximately 1000 GBP, and eventually came out of their hiding places.
 However, they were prohibited from offering Passover sacrifices on Mount Gerizim until 1849.
 By the late Ottoman period, the Samaritan community dwindled to its lowest.
 In the 19th century, with pressure of conversion and persecution from the local rulers, the community fell to just over 100 persons.